MicrosoftDocs/appcenter-docs/docs/push/faq.md

 **Can I set a priority for notifications sent through App Center Push?**

-No, you cannot.
-App Center Push does not set notification priority, so the target PNS will deliver notifications with default priority.
+No, you can't.
+App Center Push doesn't set notification priority, so the target PNS will deliver notifications with default priority.
 For Android, that means **Normal** and iOS it's `apns-priority = 10`

 **How should I handle sensitive payload in push notifications?**